 When home remedies are not enough to manage hip pain, it helps that you consult an orthopaedic surgeon.
 A GP (general practitioner) may be okay, but a bone doctor is devoted to the prevention, diagnosis, and treatment of disorders of the bones, joints, ligaments, tendons, and muscles.

 It’s also worth noting that some orthopaedists are generalists, while others specialize on major joints like the hips, shoulders, and knees.
-In Singapore, Dr Dutton is among those who focus on these areas, as well as provide surgical and non-surgical interventions.
+In Singapore, A/Professor Dutton is among those who focus on these areas, as well as provide surgical and non-surgical interventions.

 Besides an orthopaedic doctor, you may also work with a physical therapist to help you strengthen the muscles that support your hip and also relieve pain.
 Proper professional care can keep the problem from worsening and also averts complications.